Farm to School: A Comprehensive Review from 2010-2020

 - Farm to school activities aim to improve nutritional outcomes for K-12 students.

-- A multi-pronged study of farm to school efforts since 2010.
+- We conducted a multi-pronged study of farm to school efforts since 2010.

 - The study produced a cumulative description of farm to school activities over the last decade.

 Following the 2010 reauthorization of the Richard B. Russell National School Lunch Act, the U.S. Department of Agriculture (USDA) created a Farm to School Program to distribute grant funding, provide training and technical assistance for improving access to local foods in schools, and disseminate research and data on existing programs and opportunities for expansion.
-The USDA seeks to understand the extent of all farm to school activities and their impact on the economy and other local, regional, and national systems.
+The USDA sought to understand the extent of all farm to school activities and their impact on the economy and other local, regional, and national systems.

 Abt Associates examined farm to school efforts across the country through a multi-pronged approach:

 - A literature review of farm to school-focused research published since 2010

 - An analysis of nearly 1,000 progress reports submitted by 365 USDA Farm to School grantees from 2013-2017

 - In-depth interviews with school food distributors about local food purchasing around the country

 - A national census of farm-to-school activities of about 19,000 school food authorities (SFAs) participating in the National School Lunch Program